mark79-github/Simple-Invoicing/README.md

 ### Item

 * entity with the following fields -> name, price, image url and vat value (percentages).
 It is enough to have one item for the system to work.
-If there is a selected photo of the item, it is uploaded to Cloudinary, otherwise a default photo from the system resources folder is used.
+If there is a selected photo of the item, it is uploaded to Cloudinary, otherwise a default photo from the system resources folder, is used.

 ### Invoice

-* entity with the following fields -> invoice number, date, total value, user (who compiled it), issuer (sender), contractor (receiver), payment type, status type, datetime of creation and the included items. Оnly some of these parameters have to be entered when creating the invoice.
+* entity with the following fields -> invoice number, date, total value, user (who compiled it), issuer (sender), contractor (receiver), payment type, status type, datetime of creation and the included items.
+Only some of these parameters have to be entered when creating the invoice.
 If the user does not have the admin role, then he can see only the invoices created by himself.
-When an invoice is created with a type of payment by bank transfer, its status is set to AWAIT.
+When an invoice has been created with a type of payment by bank transfer, its status, is set to AWAIT.
 Only users with an admin role can change the invoice status to COMPLETE.

 ### Sale